Achievable logoAchievable logo

 Points of intervention:

-2. Secondary prevention: It includes screening to identify diseases in the earliest stages, before the onset of signs and symptoms, through measures such as mammography and regular blood pressure testing.
+2. Secondary prevention: This focuses on finding disease in its earliest stages, before signs and symptoms appear.
+It includes screening measures such as mammography and regular blood pressure testing.

-3. Tertiary prevention: It involves managing disease post diagnosis to slow or stop disease progression through measures such as chemotherapy, rehabilitation, and screening for complications.
+3. Tertiary prevention: This involves managing disease after diagnosis to slow or stop progression.
+It includes measures such as chemotherapy, rehabilitation, and screening for complications.

 Sign up for free to take 3 quiz questions on this topic